 Annual Parish Meeting

 All Parish and Town Councils throughout England are required by law to hold an Annual Parish Meeting, which must take place between 1st March and the 1st June (inclusive).
 Meetings should not commence before 6.00 pm.
-It was agreed at the 17th May 2021 Council meeting that the 2021 Annual Parish Meeting scheduled for 24th May BE CANCELLED as current Covid restrictions meant that the venue was only able to accommodate 18 residents.
+The 2023 Annual Parish meeting will be held at the Parish Centre at 8 pm on Monday 24th April.

 What is the purpose of the Annual Parish Meeting?